arthur-thompson/awesome/README.md

 volumeicon
 feh

-terminal is set to rxvt-unicode
+terminal is set to rxvt-unicode (urxvt)